shlomiassaf/ngrid/apps/ngrid-demo-app/content/features/grid/focus-and-selection.md

 Both row and col are referenced by their positional index, so `rowIdent: 3` means the 4th item (0 based) in the grid's datasource.

-But how does it work when we do set `identityProp` (primary index)? for example, if our primary index is the social ID field?
+But how does it work when we do set a primary index (`pIndex`) for example, if our primary index is the social ID field?

 ```typescript
 const cellRef: GridDataPoint = { rowIdent: '0879846579', colIndex: 2 };